 Philip Seymour Hoffman

-Ashton Kutcher and Mila Kunis, who met in their teens when they played love interests on TV’s “That 70s Show,” but didn’t actually fall in love until 14 years later, have a collective net worth of $275 million.
+Actors Ashton Kutcher and Mila Kunis, who met in their teens when they played love interests on TV’s “That 70s Show,” but didn’t actually fall in love and marry until nearly a decade and a half later, have a collective net worth of $275 million.
 While they may have gotten rich at a young age, they have no plans to help their two young children, Wyatt and Dmitri, do the same thing.

 More From GOBankingRates